jasonkneen/MemEngine/README.md

 ### II.
 Customize Memory Operations

-To implement a new method, the memory operation is most significant part to customize, containing major pipelines of the detailed process.
+In developing a new model, customizing memory operations is crucial as they constitute the major pipelines of the detailed processes.
+For instance, a new memory recall operation can be implemented with a series of memory functions with advanced design and combination.
 Here is an example:

 ```python
 ......